coatespt/cursor-twitter/SESSION_NOTES.md

 # Starting and Verification Issues

 # Speed of Computation and Significant Events
 Ideally, we want to be able to process at a multiple of the firehose rate.
-These results are on a 12-year old iMac.
+These results of testing referred to here are on a 14-year old iMac.

 # Speed

 The Tweet sample was recorded from two weeks of a Decahose.
 However, the Tweets can be consumed at any speed.

 The program sustains a thoughput of about 1100 Tweets/second.
-It is convenient to run it with filtering for English only.
-It processes about 2.2 decahoses.
-Currently, the Tweets are read from Rabbit MQ and the ones you don't want because of language are discarded, so it's not clear that you'd get much difference in run speed due to filtering or not filtering for language.
-If this were done in the sender it would definitly make a difference.
+It is convenient to run it with filtering for English only to make the output more comprehensible.
+It processes at the rate of about 2.2 decahoses.

+The Tweets are read from Rabbit MQ and Tweets excluded because of language are discarded after parsing.
+This means you don't get much difference in run speed due to filtering or not filtering for language.

-Each CSV file is about five minutes of the decahose, i.e., about 30,000 Tweets per file, or 33 files per million Tweets.
-About 2.7 hours of the decahose is a million Tweets, but we're actually processing that million Tweets in about 1.2 hours.
+Each CSV file is about five minutes of the decahose, i.e., about 30,000 Tweets per file, or 33 files per million Tweets, or about 2.7 logical hours of the decahose.
+We are actually processing that million Tweets in about 1.2 hours.

 This is useful to know if you want to start processing at a given date/time.
-You need to start with sufficient files earlier than your start date in order to have the system primed.
+You need to start at a point sufficiently many files earlier than your nominal start date in order to have the system primed.

-If you are starting and stopping frequently, the system can optionally read in the existing frequency data, for an instant start, but if you are starting at some random point the saved frequency data will be past it's use-by date.
-You need to start fresh or disregard the results until you have run for long enough to update the background statistics.
+If you are starting and stopping frequently, the system can optionally read in the existing frequency data, for an instant start.
+Beware that if you are starting at some random point, the saved frequency data will be wrong to an unpredictable degree.
+This means you need to either start fresh or disregard the results until you have run for long enough to completely update the background statistics.

 You can use the utilities mentioned below to find the date/time you want to start at in the two-week interval.

 ### Persistence of Subjects
 In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of batches.
-This is given in the form of a list of the previous N batches that also match the new subjet.
+This is given in the form of a list of the previous N batches that also match the new subject.

-Persistence of subjects is a major consumer of CPU, almost as big a cost as the clustering itself.
+Persistence of subjects is a major consumer of CPU, bigger than the cost as the clustering itself.
 It can be turned on and off, but the effectiveness of turning it off is still to be determined.

-The reason is that it isn't clear where the bottlenecks are.
-If it's the main thread that feeds the busy word processors, speeding up the analysis wouldn't speed up throughput.
+It's not clear that it affects throughput, which may be bottlenecked elsewhere.

 # Data Set Start and End Time

 We have a little more than two weeks of almost unbroken data.
-It might have been restarted briefly once or twice--probably not enough to matter.
+The feed was restarted briefly once or twice over that time span--probably not enough to matter.

 ## The data set:

 - Starts around 2012-01-28 16:16:46, i.e. quarter after five on New Years Day
 - Ends at 2012-02-15 03:22:36, which is 3:22 AM the day after Valentine's day.

-The very first hours may or may not be fully trustworthy as there may have been some start and stop.
-Check using the file/time utility.
+The very first hour or so may or may not be fully trustworthy as there may have been some starts and stops.
+This can be investigated using the file/time utility.
+It doesn't seem to matter.

-## The Whitney Houston Stuff Seems to Start Around Here.
+## News of Whitney Houston's death Seems to Start Around Here.
 gnip.csv_1329008058666_1329008358666.csv:168498929640550400, Feb 12 00:57:30

 This is toward the end of the 2-week+ period covered by the feed.

 ### Super Bowl
 Note the superbowl is also a great place to see real conversations starting up.
-Feb 5 2012.
+It occurs on Feb 5 2012.

 # Running the Program and Utilities

-In addition to the main program, there are programs to parse the original JSON into CVS, run RabbitMQ, send the data, and various utilities for data conversion and analysis.
+In addition to the main program, there are several programs to parse the original JSON into CVS, run RabbitMQ, send the data, and various utilities for data conversion and analysis.
 This section tells how to run them all.

 ## Parsing JSON files to CSV

-### Build and Run the Golang JSON->CSV Parser--
+### Build and Run the Golang JSON->CSV Parser (Obsolete)

 The Golang JSON->CSV parser is not currently in use.
 The following is for future reference only.